Christ the Redeemer of the Andes: Subsequent development

 In 1916 the cross of the statue was remade, the original having succumbed to the difficult climate conditions.
 The original cross of bronze was made into commemorative medals.
 Various further plaques were added over the years.
 A major repair was undertaken by the Argentine Province of Mendoza in 1993 when the statue was in great disrepair, as well as nearby buildings that had been used as a meteorological station.

-In 2004, the centenary of the statue was celebrated in a ceremony at the statue attended by President Néstor Kirchner of Argentina and Ricardo Lagos of Chile.
+In 2004, the centenary of the statue was celebrated in a ceremony at the statue attended by President Néstor Kirchner of Argentina and President Ricardo Lagos of Chile.
 They reaffirmed the friendship between the two countries.
 The statue was declared a National Historic Monument of Argentina.

 Climate

 Cristo Redentor has a dry-summer tundra climate (Köppen ETs) with virtually rainless summers and cold, snowy winters.